MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 1. Remove the HoloLens 2 from the device group to which the device configuration created above was previously assigned.

-1. Create a custom OMA URI based device configuration profile and specify false for RequireNetworkInOOBE as shown below.
+1. Create a custom OMA URI-based device configuration profile and specify false for RequireNetworkInOOBE as shown below.
 OMA-URI value should be ./Vendor/MSFT/TenantLockdown/RequireNetworkInOOBE

    > [!div class="mx-imgBorder"]